 Dynamic Host Configuration Protocol or DHCP is a network management protocol.
-DHCP is used to assign an Internet protocol (IP) address to any device, or to any node on a network.
+DHCP is used to assign an Internet protocol (IP) address to any device or any node on a network.
 A DHCP client uses the DHCP protocol.
 An IP address can be defined as a unique numeric identifier that is assigned to each computer.
-Manually we can assign the computers with the IP addresses but there can be a lot amount of problems that can arise because of this like risk of duplicating the IP addresses and so many and it is a time-consuming process also.
-To overcome these problems DHCP is a service that takes care by automatically assigning IP addresses to DHCP clients.
-In this article, we will learn the process on how to configure DHCP server.
+Manually we can assign the computers with the IP addresses, but there can be a lot amount of problems that can arise because of this, like the risk of duplicating the IP addresses and so many, and it is a time-consuming process also.
+To overcome these problems, DHCP is a service that takes care by automatically assigning IP addresses to DHCP clients.
+In this article, we will learn the process of how to configure a DHCP server.

 Configure DHCP Server